vaadin-component-factory/vcf-element/README.md

 This is the client-side (Polymer 3) web component.
 If you are looking for the server-side (Java) API for the Vaadin Platform, it can be found here: [VcfElement](https://vaadin.com/directory/component/VcfElement) -->

-## Vaadin Prime
+## Vaadin Pro

-This component is available in the Vaadin Prime subscription.
+This component is available in the Vaadin Pro subscription.
 It is still open source, but you need to have a valid CVAL license in order to use it.
 Read more at: [Pricing](https://vaadin.com/pricing)

 ## License